Guide to Building Permits

 • Lutterworth Pines

-To determine whether your property is located within a policy area see our Policy Applicability Map.
+To determine whether your property is located within a policy area see the Ministry Policy Applicability Map.

 You require Septic System Approval (application fee of $875.00) prior to applying for a building permit if you are building a new dwelling.